MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

 - If you create a custom workflow that interacts with a site collection other than the one where the workflow is deployed, you must back up both site collections to protect the workflow.
 This includes workflows that write to a history list or other custom list in another site collection.
 Performing a farm backup is sufficient to back up all site collections in the farm and all workflows that are associated with them.

-- Workflows that are not yet deployed must be backed up and restored separately.
-When you are developing a new workflow but have not yet deployed it to the SharePoint Server farm, make sure that you back up the folder where you store the workflow project files by a file system backup application.
+- Workflows that aren't yet deployed must be backed up and restored separately.
+When you're developing a new workflow but haven't yet deployed it to the SharePoint Server farm, make sure that you back up the folder where you store the workflow project files by a file system backup application.

 ## Back up changes to the Web.config file in SharePoint Server
 <a name="WebConfig"> </a>

 A common customization to SharePoint Server is to change the Web.config file.
 We strongly recommend that you make changes to the Web.config file by using Central Administration or the SharePoint Server APIs and object model.
 Because these changes are stored in the configuration database, they can be recovered from a farm or configuration-only backup.

-Changes to the Web.config file that are not made by using Central Administration or the SharePoint Server APIs and object model should be protected by using a file system backup.
+Changes to the Web.config file that aren't made by using Central Administration or the SharePoint Server APIs and object model should be protected by using a file system backup.

 > [!NOTE]
 > If you are using forms-based authentication, provider registration in the Web.config file is manual, and is not protected by SharePoint Server backup.
 In this case, make sure that you back up the Web.config file by using a file system backup.